 Include a handwritten thank-you note.

 A handwritten note is a personal way to thank each of your guests for participating in your virtual auction.
-Since you’re already sending out a package with the winning auction item, it’s not much added effort to include a short note.

 Plus, it’s a good idea to include a brief summary of the impact their gift will make on your mission.
-For example, if you’re fundraising for a community animal shelter, you can let the participant know that their purchase has helped to support animals in need of homes.
+For example, if you’re fundraising for a community animal shelter, you can

 Virtual auctions tend to require a lot of effort during the planning process—especially if it’s your first one—but the ROI can be incredible!
 Between the fundraising revenue collected and the increased engagement with your nonprofit supporters, you might start wondering why you haven’t adopted this strategy even sooner.